ndzik/cdevnet/README.md

 ## Setting up the devnet

-Navigate to the `cdevnet` directory and execute `./prepare-devnet.sh`
+Navigate to the `cardano-devnet` directory and execute `./prepare-devnet.sh`
 This sets up the configs and genesis files for the devnet.
 It will also tell you the start-time.

 Next, execute `docker-compose up` to start the node running the devnet and the wallet server.
 You can watch the state of the chain using `./watch-chain.sh`

 To create the wallets, execute `./create-wallets.sh`
 This will create two wallets (Alice and Bob) via the wallet server.
 These wallets are deterministic on devnet restart.
-You can find information about the wallets in the corresponding files in the `cdevnet` directory, especially the addresses and walletids might be important.
+You can find information about the wallets in the corresponding files in the `cardano-devnet` directory, especially the addresses and walletids might be important.

 To fund the wallets, execute `./seed-devnet.sh` which adds some Ada to each wallet.